 If Jesus is the basis of our salvation, then what role does faith play?
 Faith is the means by which the salvation of Christ is applied to our lives.
 If we think of salvation as a gift, then faith is the hand that receives the gift.
 But why is faith the only means of salvation?
 Why not love or humility or joy or wisdom?
 Because faith is the anti-work.

-Faith is the acknowledgement that there is nothing you can do except trust in what God in Christ has done for you.
-Faith is the one attitude of the heart that is the exact opposite of depending on ourselves.
+Faith is the acknowledgment that there is nothing you can do except trust in what God in Christ has done for you.
+It is the one attitude of the heart that is the exact opposite of depending on ourselves.
 Faith says to God, “I give up!
 I can never make myself right before You, so I trust You and depend on You completely to do what I cannot do myself.”
 This kind of faith is altogether incompatible with the idea that our good works can somehow give us a right standing before a perfectly holy God.
 However, as we’ll see below, that doesn’t mean our good works and obedience are irrelevant to following Christ.

 The Evidence of Faith

 If Christ is the basis of our salvation, and faith is the only means for receiving salvation, then how do our works fit into the equation?
 Instead of seeing our works as earning salvation, as other world religions teach, the Bible teaches that good works are the evidence of salvation.
 Biblical faith necessarily leads to good works.
 In other words, faith works.
 That’s what the book of James tells us repeatedly: “What good is it, my brothers, if someone says he has faith but does not have works?
 Can that faith save him?”
 (James 2:14).
-The implied answer is no, which is why James calls the kind of faith that doesn’t produce works “dead” (James 2:17).
+The implied answer is no. Which is why James calls the kind of faith that doesn’t produce works “dead” (James 2:17).